Ben Carter started practicing law at Louisville's Legal Aid Society. Now, he uses his skills and experience to help people like you.

 In 2007, Ben moved to the Republic of Palau where Ben served as one of two Public Defenders for the small island nation, defending Palauans, Bangladeshis, Filipinos, and Americans from misdemeanor and felony charges.

-Ben co-hosts a podcast about starting a law firm with Louisville criminal defense attorney, Annie O'Connell.
+Ben co-hosted a podcast about starting a law firm with Louisville criminal defense attorney, Annie O'Connell.
 It's called "Let's Start a Law Firm".
 You can download episodes from iTunes and read show notes.

 Ben writes about consumer law, representing creative professionals, legal technology, foreclosure defense and other law-related topics at his law blog and writes about everything else at BlueGrassRoots.
 Stay updated by following him on Twitter and Facebook.

-Contact Ben Carter Law, PLLC to discuss your case with our attorneys.
+Contact Ben Carter Law, PLLC to discuss your case with him.